federicogualdi/pokedex/README.md

 If you want to use Docker and you haven't installed it yet, just go to: https://docs.docker.com/get-docker/

-If you want to build and run the project and you haven't installed java yet, just go to: https://www.java.com/en/download/help/download_options.html
+If you want to build and run the project, and you haven't installed java yet, just go to: https://www.java.com/en/download/help/download_options.html